Everything You Need to Know About Sore Hocks in Rabbits

 • Ointment: Your vet may provide topical ointments for you to apply at home.
 Some rabbits may benefit from dressings, although many rabbits won't tolerate them.

-How to Prevent Sore Hocks in Rabbits
+How to Prevent Sore Hocks in Rabbitsk

 To reduce the risk, clean any soiled/wet litter daily and encourage exercise.
 Ensure that your rabbit has a good, veterinary approved diet and an appropriate environment in which to live so that they're not overweight and have healthy bowels.